git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Kontrol2.md

 The basic feature set is identical to Ableton Live as described in the respective Kontrol manuals.
 Additionally, there are some settings to change the behaviour.

+*Bitwig*: The clip release features cannot be used since pressing the encoder only sends a pressed and no release event.

 ### Extended features

 There are two additional modes for device parameters and send modes. **Toggle these modes with the CLEAR button.** (on the A/M-models use SHIFT+STOP).